 While there might be quite a few colorless gemstones that look diamonds, only a handful are actually sold and marketed as fake or faux diamonds.

-Simulated diamonds and synthetic diamonds are common alternatives because they look diamonds.
+Simulated and synthetic diamonds are common diamond alternatives because they look diamonds.

 In this Learning Jewelry guide, we'll go over the most popular types of fake diamonds you might run into within the fine jewelry industry.